SurgSLOT: Segment Anything in Surgical Videos via Semantic Long-term Tracking

-\textbf{Model and Training Configuration.} SAM2S is implemented based on the SAM2 architecture with a Hiera-B+ backbone, initialized from SAM2 pre-trained weights.
-The model was trained for 30 epochs with a learning rate of $1\times10^{-5}$ using mixed image–video training (1:4 ratio), where image datasets were used for interactive image segmentation and video datasets with masklets for iVOS training.
-Video sampling used a 1:1 ratio of DiveMem and SAM2 vanilla strategies.
-All experiments were conducted on four NVIDIA A6000 GPUs.
+We build SurgSLOT on the segmentation foundation models SAM2 and SAM3 to verify that it transfers across backbones.
+SurgSLOT-SAM2 uses the Hiera-B+ image encoder at $512$ resolution, while SurgSLOT-SAM3 uses the Perception Encoder at $672$, each initialized from its base model's pre-trained weights.
+Models are trained for $30$ epochs with a learning rate of $1\times10^{-5}$ using mixed image–video training at a $1{:}4$ ratio, where image datasets are used for interactive image segmentation and video datasets with masklets for iVOS training.
+Video sampling uses a $1{:}1$ ratio of SLM long-range sampling and vanilla sampling.
+For TSL, the EMA anchor uses decay $\eta=0.95$, the consistency loss uses quality gate $\gamma_g=0.7$ with cosine margin $\mu_{con}=0.7$, and the contrastive loss uses the same gate with temperature $\tau=0.01$.
+For SLM, each training clip uses a distant block of $S_d=3$ and a recent block of $S_r=7$ frames, with the short-term capacity fixed at $N_s=6$ following SAM2; at inference, we further set $N_l=3$, $\gamma_q=0.9$, and buffer capacity $\Delta=5$.
+The loss weight for TSL is $\lambda_{tsl}=1$.
+All training is conducted on four A6000 GPUs with a total batch size of $20$.